MIT-LCP/mimic-website/content/mimictables/drgcodes.md

 ## `DRG_TYPE`

 `DRG_TYPE` provides the type of DRG code in the entry.
 There are two types of DRG codes in the database which have overlapping ranges but distinct definitions for the codes.
-The two types of DRG codes in the MIMIC-III database are 'HCFA' (Health Care Financing Administration) and 'APR' (All Payers Registry).
+The three types of DRG codes in the MIMIC-III database are 'HCFA' (Health Care Financing Administration), 'MS' (Medicare), and 'APR' (All Payers Registry).

 ## `DRG_CODE`